Starting out wild food foraging? Some guidelines for the beginner

 Where possible when identifying plants, always take a field identification book to an unidentified plant in the field, not the other way around.
 If you do not know the plant you are looking at it is fair to say you will not know how abundant or rare it is!

-We naturally come across plants from a range of angles, and different light levels when looking for wild food.
+We naturally come across plants in different habitats; from a range of angles, and different light levels when looking for wild food.
 The individual colour, height, and spread (with resultant shading) produced by any particular plant species, gives an overall textural impression of the plant, both to the eye and the mind, whilst set against or still a part of its surroundings.

 An amalgamation of information pours in via our senses, from which the brain will create a ‘fac simile’ for each of the different plant species, and hopefully logs the information into our long-term memory.